ui02/gallery/content/featured-album/index.md

 ---
 date: 2023-01-12
-title: Featured Album
+title: Featured album
 params:
-  featured: false
+  featured: true
-  private: false # do not show in list, only as feature
+  private: true # do not show in list, only as feature
 description: This is a featured album.
 It is private, so it is only shown on the homepage.
 resources:
   - src: jeremy-bishop-pjszS6Q2g_Y-unsplash.jpg